 - The women have learned that desire often needs to be proactively created.

 - The men have allowed themselves to enjoy the emotional aspects of having sex.

 - Some men have learned (often out of necessity) they do not need to be hard to have an orgasm.

 - They communicate their needs.

 - They have come to realize that having sex is not a performance.

 - They savor every moment of their sexual expression, not just the peaks.

 - They are present.

 I would like to offer a suggestion – think of your bed as a sandbox, the kind you played in when you were a kid.
-No performance, no expectations, full of creative joy.
+No performance, no expectations, full of creative joy, – no sand please.

 Sex is glorious fun!
-If it isn’t for you, perhaps you might want to consider why and seek a change.
+If it isn’t for you, perhaps you might consider why and seek a change.